bogovicj/dais_learnathon_2019/README.md

 1) What a displacement field is.
 2) How to construct a deformation field and warp an image with it.
 3) How to numerically invert a displacement field.
+4) Adding deformation fields is not the same as composing them.

 # Tips for a joyful transformation experience